-After your wallet has been set up and is ready to send and receive bitcoin, it is time to choose your purchase method.
-Before you open an account at an exchange, examine its verification levels, withdrawal and deposit waiting periods, order and withdrawal fees, and other variable factors that differ for each exchange.
+Before you open an account at a brokerage or exchange, examine its verification levels, withdrawal and deposit waiting periods, order and withdrawal fees, and other variable factors that differ for each brokerage.
 Be prepared to submit personal information in the form of a photo of your government-issued ID and more.

 Choosing Your Purchase Method

 The best method of purchasing bitcoin depends on the size and urgency of the order and other factors such as privacy.
 If you plan on placing a very large order ($1M+), you may want to reach out to a service like River Financial’s Private Client.

 For most people, purchasing bitcoin through an exchange or brokerage is the most ideal method.
 This is sometimes called “spot” buying, and consists of purchasing bitcoin by linking a bank account, debit/credit card or other payment method like PayPal to the exchange account.
 If you’re looking to purchase a large amount of bitcoin, consider a hardware wallet or other cold storage option, which provide greater security than hot wallets and internet-connected storage devices.